DafabHoid/GfxTablet/README.md

 for instance _use GIMP with your Android tablet as a graphics tablet_ (even pressure-sensitive, if your hardware supports it).

+To see where you are drawing to on your tablet, you can stream the PC screen to the tablet.
+This is done using *FFmpeg* to capture and encode the screen content as a live video stream and a RTSP server to send the stream to the tablet using the RTSP and RTP protocols.

 Homepage: https://gfxtablet.bitfire.at

 Help and discussion: https://gfxtablet.bitfire.at/forums